Alexander Brush

 Alexander Brush (February 8, 1824 – June 1, 1892) was a Scottish Mayor of the City of Buffalo, New York, serving 1870–1873 and 1880–1881.

 Early life

-He was born on February 8, 1824, at Edinburgh, Scotland.
+He was born on February 8, 1824, in the small hamlet of Brushland, town of Bovina, Delaware County, New York.
+The Brush family was of Scottish ancestry.

 Career

-In 1848, he moved to Buffalo and opened a brick making business.
+In 1844, he moved to Buffalo and opened a brick making business.

 Brush first served as Alderman for the third Ward in 1861 and reelected to that position until becoming street commissioner.
-He was elected mayor November 2, 1869, as the Republican candidate.
+He was elected mayor November 2, 1869, as the Republican candidate, defeating Thomas Clark.
 He was re-elected in a special election held in February 1872.

 During his term the cornerstone was laid for the County and City Hall, which was not completed until early in 1876.
 At the end of his second term, he declined to be a candidate for re-election.
 In 1879, six years after retiring from public office, on November 4, 1879, he was once again elected mayor and served until 1881.